stuerp/foo_midi/docs/README.md

 - Have no audio input ports and only 1 audio output port.
 - Have only 2 output channels in stereo configuration.

+> [!Important]
-You must specify the directory that foo_midi will scan to look for on the **MIDI Player / Paths** page.
-All files with extension .dll or .clap are examined.
+> You need to specify location of the CLAP plug-ins on the **MIDI Player / Paths** preferences page.
+Any compatible plug-in with extension `.dll` or `.clap` will be added to the player list with a `CLAP` prefix.
 A CLAP plug-in file can contain multiple plug-ins.

 Here are some examples of CLAP plug-ins: